scripty08/react-header/README.md

 # Description

 lightweight react header component.
 It has full working flyout navigation, user menu and breadcrumbs with appropriate highlighting.
-Install and enjoy aplying your styles to the header.
+Install and enjoy applying your styles to the header.

 ![alt text](./header.png "@scripty/react-header")